rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 to get the location of the type identifier, then dereference the pointer to get the type id value.
 This dereference can be expensive if the object being pointed at is not in the CPU cache.
-Since getting an object type is a very common operation in a dynamic language, these lookups can add up to a lot of wasted time.
-We want to reduce occurrences of this dereference whenever possible.
+Since getting an object type is a very common operation in a dynamic language, these lookups become expensive, time-wise.

 Rust itself doesn't have runtime type _identification_ but does have runtime dispatch through trait objects.
 In this scheme a pointer consists of two words: